 MODERN MANNERS: YOUR CUT-OUT-AND-KEEP GUIDE TO SURVIVING THE MINEFIELD

 Knotty problems with the world today?
-Write to `The Independent', 18th Floor, 1 Canada Square, Canary Wharf, London, E14 5DL, where your worries will be treated with the customary sympathy.
-Go on.
-You know you want to
+Send them to The Independent, 1 Canada Square, Canary Wharf, London E14 5DL, where they will be treated with the customary sympathy

 Arts & Ents blogs